canibanoglu/tango_with_django_book/chapters/login.rst

 - Forms and view tools for logging in users, or restricting content.
 - A pluggable backend system.

 There's lots that Django can do for you in the area of user authentication.
-We'll be covering the basics, but you can of course check out the `Django website <https://docs.djangoproject.com/en/1.5/topics/auth/>`_ for more advanced examples - and elsewhere online.
-Remember, your search engine is your friend!
+We'll be covering the basics to get your started.

 Setting up Authentication
 -------------------------
-Before we can begin to play around with Django's authentication offering, we'll need to make sure that the relevant settings are present in your Rango project's ``settings.py`` file.
-Open the file - remember, this is located in your Django project's configuration directory (e.g. ``<workspace>/tango_with_django_project/tango_with_django_project``).
+Before you can begin to play around with Django's authentication offering, you'll need to make sure that the relevant settings are present in your Rango project's ``settings.py`` file.

-Within the ``settings.py`` file, you must first find the ``INSTALLED_APPS`` tuple and check that ``django.contrib.auth`` and ``django.contrib.contenttypes`` are listed within the tuple.
-As an example, ``INSTALLED_APPS`` should look something like the following example.
+Within the ``settings.py`` file find the ``INSTALLED_APPS`` tuple and check that ``django.contrib.auth`` and ``django.contrib.contenttypes`` are listed, so that it looks like the code below:

 .. code-block:: python